 18. Create welcome email for new subscribers

 Once you’ve chosen and set up your email list management platform, work on setting up a welcome email for new subscribers.
-MailChimp gives you the ability to automate emails, so your subscribers will automatically be sent the welcome email you create when they sign up.
+Most email platforms give you the ability to automate emails, so your subscribers will automatically be sent the welcome email you create when they sign up.